 PMC Commercial's retained interests consist of (i) the required over-collateralization, which is the retention of a portion of each of the sold loans, (ii) the reserve fund, which is required cash balances owned by the SPE and (iii) the interest-only strip receivable, which is the future excess funds to be generated by the SPE after payment of all obligations of the SPE.
+The retained interest is PMC Commercial's residual interest in the loans sold by PMC Commercial to the SPE.
+When PMC Commercial securitizes loans receivable, it is required to recognize its retained interests, which represents PMC Commercial's rights to expected net future cash flows, at their estimated fair value.
+Retained interests are subject to credit, prepayment and interest rate risks.
+Retained interests are materially more susceptible to these risks than the notes issued by the SPE.
 The value of PMC Commercial's retained interests is determined based on the present value of estimated future cash flows that it will receive from the SPEs.
 The estimated future cash flows are calculated based on assumptions concerning, among other things, loan losses and prepayment speeds.
 On a quarterly basis, PMC Commercial measures the fair value of, and records income relating to, the retained interests based upon the future anticipated cash flows discounted based on an estimate of market interest rates for investments of this type.
 Any appreciation of the retained interests is included in PMC Commercial's balance sheet in beneficiaries' equity while any depreciation of retained interests is either included in PMC Commercial's statement of income as either a realized loss (if there is a reduction in expected future cash flows) or on the balance sheet in beneficiaries' equity as an unrealized loss.